-The verification is carried out on the basis of the documents provided by the client and by obtaining a confirmation from the legal department of DTAG.
+The verification is carried out based on the documents provided by the client and by obtaining a confirmation from the legal department of DTAG.

-After verification by Telekom Security and confirmation of the rights department of DTAG, the "approved domains" are included in or removed from the "Deutsche Telekom AG secure email CAO3" and in the PKI configuration of the cPKI.
+After verification by Telekom Security and confirmation of the rights department of DTAG, the "approved domains" are included in or removed from the "Deutsche Telekom AG secure email CA03" and in the PKI configuration of the cPKI.